Stencil requirements for the SMT stencil printing process

 There are many types of stencils, including those manufactured by laser cutting technology directly on stainless steel materials to high-end all-nickel electroformed stencils, with many other stencils and variations between the two.
 The choice of stencil depends on the specific technical requirements of the application.
 It depends on the following variables.

-The type of components to be placed on the board;
+The minimum component pitch to be printed; The type of components to be placed on the board;

 The minimum component area ratio calculated;